 An estimated 250,000 no less headed to the four nations of Great Britain for safety.
 In fact, the Belgians in wartime Britain constituted the biggest single ethnic influx of refugees into Britain to date.
 About one in three stayed in London or its environs.
 The number of refugees in Wales, Scotland, and Ireland together was never more than ten percent of the total Belgian community in exile in the British Isles.

-The Belgian refugees continued to arrive almost daily for months, landing at other ports as well, including Tilbury, Margate, Harwich, Dover, Hull and Grimsby.
-In some purpose-built villages they had their own schools, newspapers, shops, hospitals, churches, prisons and police.
+The Belgian refugees continued to arrive almost daily for months, landing at other ports as well, including Tilbury, Margate, Harwich, Dover, Hull, and Grimsby.
+In some purpose-built villages, they had their own schools, newspapers, shops, hospitals, churches, prisons, and police.
 These areas were considered Belgian territory and run by the Belgian government.
-They even used the Belgian currency.
+They even used Belgian currency.

 The Belgian foreign ministry says that at the start of the hostilities, the Belgian immigrants were generally seen as survivors of brutality and representatives of a small martyred country that had resisted a largely superior invader, in terms of both men and equipment.

 Some newspapers at the time compared King Albert I and his troops to King Leonidas who, with his 300 Spartan warriors, stood up to the vast Persian army in the Battle of Thermopylae in 480 BC.
 But this empathy diminished over time.

 And as the war dragged on, Belgian citizens lost the goodwill of the locals and began to be considered as living at a comfortable distance from the battle fields, while their own sons and fathers were fighting on the front-line.